google-code-export/rsslounge/trunk/readme.txt

 1. backup your database and your "data" folder
 2. (IMPORTANT: don't delete the "data" folder) delete all old files and folders (including "config") excluding the folder "data"
 3. upload all new files and folders excluding the data folder (IMPORTANT: also upload the invisible .htaccess files)
+4. Clean your browser cache
-4. open rsslounge in your browser and follow the install instructions
+5. open rsslounge in your browser and follow the install instructions
-5. use your old database connection, the new rsslounge version will update the old database automatically
+6. use your old database connection, the new rsslounge version will update the old database automatically